Road Trip

 Asia

-My journey through Asia began in Turkmenistan and took me through Central Asia and Russia to Mongolia, where I spent two months working and preparing for the next leg of the trip.
-After an incredible drive through China to Nepal, visa challenges altered my plans to reach Southeast Asia.
-Now, I’ll continue through India, Pakistan, Afghanistan, and China again, aiming to eventually reach Australia.
+My journey through Asia began in Turkmenistan and took me across Central Asia and Russia to Mongolia, where I spent two months working and preparing for the next leg of the trip.
+From there, I completed an incredible overland drive through China into Nepal, then continued through India, Pakistan, Afghanistan, and western China once more.
+I’m now in Laos, continuing south toward Malaysia and ultimately aiming for Australia.

 Fun Facts